 A real world example – test it yourself

 A simple test is to use Google to verify an impossible address.
-Search Google for a house number on your street that you know doesn’t exist.
-Google will find the non-existent house and even provides a pinpoint location for it.
-In some cases, it will even return a postcode.
+Search Google for a house number at your street name that you know doesn’t exist.
+Google will find the non-existent house and even provide a pinpoint location for it.
+In some cases, it will even return a postcode/ postal code.

-For example, 13 Downing Street, London.
-There has not been a number 13 Downing Street since 1876 and yet Google returns a postcode and a map reference.
+For example, in the below tutorial, 13 Downing Street, London.
+There has not been a number 13 Downing Street since 1876 and yet Google returns a postal code and a map reference.
 It looks like a valid address, but the property does not exist.

-If you put in the name of a road that doesn’t exist, Google will still try to return an address and a map location.
-It will make a best guess at an address, but again, there’s no verification process.
+If you put the name of a road into the address fields that don’t exist, Google auto-fill will still try to return an address and a map location.
+It will make a best guess at an address, but again, there’s no verification process involved.

 All this is important when planning to fulfil an online order with address data completed by a user.
 If they mistype and enter a non-existent address, Google could return a false result.

-Plus, if Google can find non-existent addresses, the potential for fraud is huge resulting in the loss of sales.
+Plus, if the Google Maps platform can find non-existent addresses, the potential for fraud is huge resulting in the loss of sales.

 In short, when it comes to the quality of address data, like most things in life, you get what you pay for.
-So, don’t be tempted to use Google for address data and don’t buy a Hopewiser toaster.
+So, don’t be tempted to use Google Maps API for address data and don’t buy a Hopewiser toaster, no matter the pricing.